 “I’ve put the luggage you sent earlier in your room.”

-“No it’s okay, I had a snack on my way home.
-We can wait for dad.”
+“No, it’s okay, I had a snack on my way home.
+We can wait for father.”
 He answered as they made their way to the living room.

 “Kaidush?
 Are you shtaying thish time?”
 Anise asked, her face pleading him to stay.